A grey image featuring the logos for Notion, Wise, and Meetup

 Links: www.xe.com/ | Google Play Store | Apple App Store

-Bonus: Budget planning apps
+Bonus: Budget Planning Apps

 With many excellent ones to choose from, budget apps are abundant online.
 Most of these have a free or trial version for you to test the app, as well as a paid version.
-In brief, here are three of our favourites for you to check out.
+In brief, here are two of our favourites for you to check out.

 1. TravelSpend – With a simple interface, this app helps track your day-to-day expenses. | Google Play Store | Apple App Store

-3. YNAB – Another great app is YNAB (You Need A Budget).
+2. YNAB – Another great app is YNAB (You Need A Budget).
 There are many fantastic features to explore; however, this app does have a slightly higher price tag. | Google Play Store | Apple App Store

 As many digital nomads quickly find out, managing your schedule effectively is crucial to keeping on top of your work while enjoying your travels.
 Nobody wants to be cramming in their work at the last minute, causing unnecessary stress (especially if something goes wrong).
 Here are two of the best apps we’ve found to help you achieve a balanced digital nomad lifestyle.